top of page

 3 - Build Your Solar Permit Application

 Compile all the required documents and forms from the AHJ to apply for different permits.
 It’s essential to have everything together in a presentable package to ensure the reviewer can look at everything at once.
-This will reduce the time for gaining solar permit approval and ensure a good relationship with the AHJ, utility company, or HOA.
+This will reduce the time needed to gain solar permit approval and ensure a good relationship with the AHJ, utility company, or HOA.

 For some residential projects, merely listing the solar equipment, such as the panels, inverter, and mounting hardware, may be sufficient.
 However, solar drawings are necessary for other residential projects and larger commercial solar installations.